 Lomustine is approved to be used alone or with other drugs to treat:

 - Brain tumors.
-It is used in patients who have already had surgery or radiation therapy.
+It is used in patients who have already been treated with surgery or radiation therapy.

 - Hodgkin lymphoma.
-It is used in patients whose disease has not gotten better with other types of treatment or has recurred (come back).
+It is used with chemotherapy in patients whose disease got worse after other types of treatment.

 Lomustine is also being studied in the treatment of other types of cancer.